 The Wheels are the most robust we have come across and with magnetic self-aligning, the case wheels along with very little effort even fully loaded and on poor terrain.
 Coupled with their patented power scope handle that has almost zero wobble and provides sturdy and secure guidance.
 The large case has the biggest capacity on our list and is very sturdy and robust.
 Inside there are far more pockets and storage locations than any other case and the suiter really makes business travel a breeze.

 Sometimes you just need a bit of Parisian style and flair in your life.
-Up until now out list has mainly been “function over form” focusing on robustness and durability, all very important, but some of the cases are pretty agricultural.
+Up until now our list has mainly been “function over form” focusing on robustness and durability, all very important, but some of the cases are pretty agricultural.
 Unlikely to win any style awards.
 But that needn’t be the case, and DELSEY Paris luggage brings the style to the party.
-However, they don’t lose the function and their cases are still well built and will last a long time.
+However, they don’t lose the function and their cases are still well-built and will last a long time.

 DELSEY Paris Chatelet Hard+ Hardside Luggage with Spinner Wheels